Case Study · Food & Nutrition · AI

 Sentiment distribution chart showing shift to positive after iteration

-Participants had an overall more positive attitude towards MealMap after the first round of iteration — sentiment shifted meaningfully toward positive and neutral responses.
+Participants had an overall more positive attitude toward MealMap after the first round of iteration — sentiment shifted meaningfully toward positive and neutral responses.

 Quantitative Results